-I am Music Historian.
+My name is Patricia Trutescu, and I am the creator of this blog, Music Historian.
 I interview singer-songwriters from all corners of the country.
 I learn about their motivation – what drives them to make music and share it with the world – and turn these conversations into thoughtful and intelligent articles.

-Why did I choose the name Music Historian?
+Why did I choose to call this blog Music Historian?
 I have a degree in Music History from Syracuse University.
-While I spent time in the classroom studying the history of classical music in the Western world, partaking in ethnographic research of music in today’s landscape, and understanding music theory; I also played piano and rhythm guitar in a University ensemble, sang in the women’s choir, continued by study classical piano – which I have been doing since 12 years of age and continue to practice in my spare time – and participated in a cover band on campus.
+While I spent time in the classroom studying the history of classical music in the Western world, partaking in ethnographic research of music in today’s landscape, and understanding music theory; I also played piano and rhythm guitar in a University ensemble, sang in the women’s choir, continued my study classical piano (which I have been doing since 12 years of age), and participated in a cover band on campus.

 Since graduating from SU, I have gained 5+ years of work experience (please see my LinkedIn profile for more information).
 During this time, I have pursued Masters in Marketing from the Zicklin School of Business.
-To keep my love of music history alive, I created the Music Historian, which just turned 4 last October.
-My purpose for Music Historian is to bring great articles about today’s independent music to music lovers as both an ethnographer and a critic.
+To keep my love of music history alive, I created Music Historian, which has now been up for 8 years.
+My purpose for writing is to bring great articles about today’s independent music to music lovers as both an ethnographer and a reviewer.
 I have spoken with alternative rock group, Imagine Dragons; New Zealand-native indetronica group, The Naked and Famous; and many more.

-Please subscribe, and/or visit “A Page for My Readers.”
+Please follow my blog, and/or visit “A Page for My Readers.”
 Your readership is greatly appreciated!